IRS-DRT to be Down For Several Months More

 If chosen for the process of Verification, in which the Financial Aid Office is required by the Department of Education to confirm the information on your FAFSA, you are required to provide tax information for both student, spouse (if independent) , and/or parent (if dependent).
 There are two options for filling these tax requirements.
+As indicated above the firs option (DRT) is currently unavailable.
 All parties must also provide corresponding wage statements (W2’s, 1099, etc.)

 - Return to the FAFSA website and click on ‘Make FAFSA corrections’.